momentohq/client-sdk-javascript/examples/fastly-compute/README.md

   More information about the `fastly.toml` can be [found here](https://developer.fastly.com/reference/compute/fastly-toml/).

+  **Note**: for production environments, the Momento auth token should be saved in a [Fastly Secret Store](https://developer.fastly.com/reference/api/services/resources/secret-store/).
+However, this is a feature currently restricted to beta users, so this example saves the auth token in a [Config Store](https://developer.fastly.com/reference/api/services/resources/config-store/) instead.

 6. Start a local server to check that it's running at http://127.0.0.1:7676
   ```
   fastly compute serve